espocrm/documentation/docs/administration/formula.md

 ## Syntax

-EspoCRM formula is written in a simple language designed specifically for EspoCRM.

-There are 6 language elements in formula script:
+There are 6 language elements in Formula script:

 * operators (e.g. `+`, `-`, `*`)
 * control structures (`if`, `while`)